Serverless Event Sourcing in AWS (Lambda, DynamoDB, SQS)

-For user feeds, I’m using an event handler that listens to “LINK_RATED”, “USER_FOLLOWED” and “USER_UNFOLLOWED” events and then saving appropriate data using a “getStream” API.
+For aggregated user feeds, I’m using an event handler that listens to “LINK_RATED”, “USER_FOLLOWED” and “USER_UNFOLLOWED” events and then saving appropriate data using a “getStream” API.

-If later on, I change my mind and realize how a different kind of database or a SAAS service is more suitable, I can easily make the switch by leveraging events in a different way, at any point in time.
+If later on, I change my mind and realize that a different kind of database or a SAAS service is more suitable, I can easily make the switch by leveraging events in a different way, at any point in time.

 The project architecture is divided into two parts: command and query (CQRS).

 The command side is invoked every time something needs to change in the app (like rating a website or updating/deleting previously rated one).
-It is responsible for validating business rules and saving results in form of events (LINK_RATED, USER_FOLLOWED etc).
+It is responsible for validating business rules and saving results in the form of events (LINK_RATED, USER_FOLLOWED etc).

 The query side reacts to those events and updates a database which is then used to support various queries.